Banner

 The Nobel Prize in Economic Sciences 2012 and Matching Theory

-Tinaz Ekim, Industrial Engineering, Bogaziçi University, Turkey
+Tinaz Ekim, Bogaziçi University, Turkey

 Graph Mining by Vertex Dismantlings